drewsterp13/react-test-1/README.md

 - Info Page
 - Dashboard Page
 - Navbar
-- Datatable that has sample info
+- Data Table that has buttons that do not function